IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 ^^^^^^^^^^^^^^^^^^

 Dynamic logic tests are much more expressive than we have seen hitherto.
-The DL_ monad is an instance of ``Alternative``, so we can write tests with random control flow, weight choices suitably, and so on.
-For example, anyActions_, which generates a random sequence of actions of expected length ``n``, is defined by
+The :hsobj:`Plutus.Contract.Test.ContractModel.DL` monad is an instance of ``Alternative``, so we can write tests with random control flow, weight choices suitably, and so on.
+For example, :hsobj:`Plutus.Contract.Test.ContractModel.anyActions`, which generates a random sequence of actions of expected length ``n``, is defined by

 .. literalinclude:: GameModel.hs